-Through Levantine Entertainment, a motion picture finance, development and production company, Mr. Daniel is working to create compelling, socially responsible films with cross-cultural sensibility and an international flare.
-Levantine will produce American motion pictures while continually looking for opportunities to support and produce films that are focused on the interaction between the Western world and the Orient region of the Middle East and are targeted at Western audiences.
+Through Levantine Films, a New York based development, production and film financing company, Mr. Daniel is working to develop and produce commercially viable character driven films.
 Levantine’s first foray in motion pictures as executive producer of the critically acclaimed film, “Amreeka,” brought recognition at Cannes and Sundance film festivals.

 Mr. Daniel was born in Tartous, Syria, and moved to Lebanon when he was five years old.
 After completing his high school education in a Jesuit school in Lebanon, Mr. Daniel and his family moved to Geneva, Switzerland where he attended the University of Geneva.
 He then obtained his BA in Business from Pepperdine University in 1980.
 Mr. Daniel later graduated with an MBA from the University of Texas in Austin Business School in 1982.